Jorge Rojas, President

 Bill Eichenberger, Executive Director

-Bill Eichenberger, an assistant sports editor at the Las Vegas Review-Journal, is a former senior editor at Bleacher Report.
+Bill Eichenberger, sports editor at the Las Vegas Review-Journal, is a former senior editor at Bleacher Report.
 He’s also served as New York sports editor at the Wall Street Journal and as sports editor at Newsday, the Akron Beacon Journal and Macon Telegraph.

 He teaches journalism at UNLV and is a graduate of the University of Georgia.
 He was president of APSE for the 2003-04 term.